Five Foods High in Creatine

 Benefits of creatine

-Creatine has gained increasing popularity due to its performance-enhancing properties and may be beneficial in the management of certain medical conditions.
+Creatine has gained increasing popularity due to its performance-enhancing properties and may be beneficial in supporting healthy brain function.

 Here are four creatine benefits.